coderefinery/git-collaborative/content/centralized.md

 ### Step D. Create a file with a unique name, e.g.: `yourusername.txt`

-In this file share your favourite cooking recipe or haiku or Git trick or whatever.
+In this file share your favourite cooking recipe or haiku or Git trick or whatever (we will push soon to a public repository so don't share something you don't want to become public for the duration of the exercise).

 ### Step E. Stage and commit the change